Elsie Cameron Corbett: Post-war travels and community activity

-Village life and travels

 As a teetotaller, Corbett welcomed that her adopted village chose not to have a pub.
 She set up an animal welfare centre for rescued pit ponies and seaside donkeys.
 In 1931, Misses Dillon and Corbett's Welsh bull won a prize at the Royal Show in Warwick.

 Her father died suddenly in 1933 at age 77 and her brother Thomas inherited the title Lord Rowallan.